Naitreey/notes-and-knowledge/cs/javascript/language.rst

 - logic.

+  * objects are firstly converted to primitive values.

   * if both are strings, they are compared lexicographically.

   * if at least one of both is not string, they are coerced to numbers then compared.

 in operator
 -----------